niklaskks/api-docs/source/includes/_intro_and_authentication.md

 To retrieve the value of this token you have to log in using the web application; then you will find it in your profile.
 At the moment it is not possible to login using an API call.
 (We are working on it though.)

-## Refresh-Token based API Authentification
+## Refresh-Token based API authentication
 The API uses time-limited tokens, which need to be generated first based on your refresh token.

 Get your refresh_token from the GUI in the cockpit, and use this to request an `id_token`